chuksgebi/jobscout/README.md

 # jobscout
-this is a                website i have beennbuildiong
+this is a                website i have been buildiong